AniVadrevu/MultipliCipher/Multi_math.md

 ## What is the mathematical complexity to solve the code?
 * Multiplicative cyphers can work with very large keys, such as 9,100,101.
-* It would take a long time for a computer to solve the code through brute-forcing through the keys.
+* It would take a long time for a computer to solve the code through brute-forcing through the millions of keys.